-Close to the battery bank - As with any inverter, it should be located as close to the batteries as possible.
+Safe - Keep any flammable/combustible material (i.e., paper, cloth, plastic, etc.,) that may be ignited by heat, sparks, or flames at a minimum distance of 2 feet (61 cm) away from the inverter.
+Close to the battery bank - The inverter should be located as close to the batteries as possible.
 Long DC wires tend to lose efficiency and reduce the overall performance of an inverter.
 However, the unit should not be installed in the same compartment as the batteries or mounted where it will be exposed to gases produced by the batteries.
 These gases are corrosive and will damage the inverter; also, if these gases are not ventilated and allowed to collect, they could ignite and cause an explosion.

 Accessible - Do not block access to the inverter's remote control and accessory ports, as well as the inverter's controls and status indicator.
 Allow enough room to access the AC and DC wiring terminals and connections, as they will need to be checked and tightened periodically.
-See Figure 2-3 for the MSH-M Series inverter/charger's dimensions.
+See Figure 2-3 for the MSH-RE Series inverter/charger's dimensions.